UweNeuhaus/GettingAndCleaningDataAssignment/Codebook.md

 **Activity**: Six different activities performed by the subjects.

-Possible values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+Values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING,
+STANDING, LAYING.

 **Subject**: IDs of the 30 subjects performing the tests.

-Possilbe values: integer values from 1 to 30.
+Values: Integer values from 1 to 30.

 Every observation is a combination of the first two variables.

-The remaining variables are a subset of the original variables, namely the 66 mean and standard deviation variables of the sensor data.
+**The remaining variables**: These variables are a subset of the original variables, namely the 66 mean and standard deviation variables of the sensor data.
 The table contains for these variables the means for every activity/subject combination.

+Values: Normalized numeric values.

 ## Description of the sensor variables (from "features_info.txt"):